MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Invoke-MgBetaParseApplicationSynchronizationJobSchemaExpression.md

 ## SYNOPSIS
 Parse a given string expression into an attributeMappingSource object.
 For more information about expressions, see Writing Expressions for Attribute Mappings in Microsoft Entra ID.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgParseApplicationSynchronizationJobSchemaExpression](/powershell/module/Microsoft.Graph.Applications/Invoke-MgParseApplicationSynchronizationJobSchemaExpression?view=graph-powershell-1.0)

 ## SYNTAX